UPDATED: FEBRUARY 07, 2023 | 1 MIN READ

 Consider this one final example of a larger loss:

 Bob Johnson owns an old collectible car purchased 25 years ago for $15,000.
-If a large windstorm comes through Bob’s small town and destroys his garage containing the car, which has deteriorated by 25 years of wear and tears, Bob will be relying on his auto insurance for replacement.
+Suppose a significant windstorm comes through Bob’s small town and destroys his garage containing the vehicle, which has deteriorated by 25 years of wear and tear.
+In that case, Bob will rely on his auto insurance for replacement.

-Under an Actual Cash Value insurance policy, Bob may not get any insurance payouts for rare, aged vehicles due to the exorbitant depreciation and would therefore be responsible for the entire replacement cost.
+Under an Actual Cash Value insurance policy, Bob may not get any insurance payouts for rare, older vehicles due to the excessive depreciation.
+He will be responsible for the entire cost of replacing the vehicle.

 Below you can find a few important questions to ask yourself before making your final decision on Actual Cash Value vs. Replacement Cost: